EmilHvitfeldt/textdata/cran-comments.md

 ## Release Summary

-This is the 4th CRAN release of textdata.
-It includes a handful of new functions and bug fixes.
+This is the 5th CRAN release of textdata.
+Fixes a bug related to wrong URL.

-## Test environments
-* local OS X install, R 3.6.0
-* ubuntu 14.04 (on travis-ci), R 3.6.0
-* win-builder (devel and release)

 ## R CMD check results